 SAMPLE KEY FINDINGS

-- Digital Groups Are Becoming Savvier Brand Partners: Compared with 2013 benchmark data, DM groups in 2014 are taking more steps to effectively support Brand team customers.
+- Digital Groups Are Becoming Savvier Brand Partners: Compared with 2013 benchmark data, DM groups are taking more steps to effectively support Brand team customers.
 Today, DMers train traditional marketers more often (80% of companies vs. 65% in 2013), are more active on joint committees (77% vs. 73%) and are much more likely to engage in co-hiring decisions for new marketing hires (63% vs. 35%).

 - Data Governance Responsibility Rarely Owned by Digital or Analytics Team: Responsibility for data governance appears fractured across a host of different groups.
 Data governance is most often driven by Function Leadership (at 26% of companies) or IT / MIS (26%).
 An analytics group, whether Digital team-affiliated or not, leads data governance at just 23% of companies.